SJ AB: Franchised operations

-MTR will take over the Mälartåg contract in December 2021.
+MTR took over the Mälartåg contract in December 2021.

-The stretch Malmö Central to Copenhagen Central is operated 50/50 alongside Danish State RailwaysDSB (railway company) and Copenhagen to Østerport/Nivå by DSB only.
+The stretch Malmö Central to Copenhagen Central is operated 50/50 alongside Danish State Railways (DSB) and Copenhagen to Østerport/Nivå by DSB only.

 The initial contract for the Mälartåg franchise states that the operator may use their own fleet [of X12, X40 and X50 stock] until the delivery of ER1 Stadler Dosto 200 EMUs is completed.
 The Upptåget franchise will be merged into Mälartåg onwards from the 2022 timetable, meaning that services from Gävle gain additional stations inherited from the termination of the Upptåget franchise.

 SJ higher speed trains

 SJ higher speed trains (Swedish: SJ Snabbtåg) are X2 or X55 trains operating on the main routes in Sweden.
-The train is equipped with WiFi and has a bistro.
+The trains are equipped with WiFi and have a bistro.

 Stops at Arlanda and Uppsala are for boarding northbound or alighting southbound respectively, although passengers with railcards are exempted from this rule.
 Some services do also allow both boarding and alighting at Arlanda and Uppsala respectively.

 SJ Norge

-On 7 June 2020 SJ Norge commenced operating services on the Trøndelag Commuter Rail, as well as the Meråker, Røros, Rauma, Nordland, the Saltpendel Line and the Dovre Regional Line under a 10-year contract with the Norwegian Railway Directorate.
+On 7 June 2020, SJ Norge (trading as SJ NORD) commenced operating services on the Trøndelag Commuter Rail, as well as the Meråker, Røros, Rauma, Nordland, the Saltpendel Line and the Dovre Regional Line under a 10-year contract with the Norwegian Railway Directorate.

-SJ Is also set to start up Train Services on the Stockholm - Trondheim stretch as soon as the Norwegian part of the railway is electrified.

-SJ will operate trains owned by Norske Tog (Norwegian Trains) and these are:
+SJ operates trains owned by Norske Tog (Norwegian Trains) and these are: